Appdynamics/file-monitoring-extension/README.md

 The paths to be monitored must be configured under ```pathsToProcess```.
 The following fields are present in each:

 ####2.1 displayName
-A mandatory field that represents the current path in the ```metricPrefix```
+A mandatory field that acts as an alias for a configured path in the Metric Browser.

 #### 2.2 path
 The actual path to the directories or files to be monitored.
 Consider our directory to be ```/src/test/resources/TestFiles```.
 There are multiple scenarios that can be configured in the ```pathsToProcess``` section.
-The use cases supported here as as follows:
+The use cases supported are as follows:

 ##### 2.2.1 Monitoring a specific directory
 ```path: "src/test/resources/TestFiles"```